meegpipe/meegpipe/tutorials/batman/abp_feat.md

 features (in text format) for each experimental sub-block.
 Having all those features spread across such a large number of text files is inconvenient for futher analyses using statistical software such as [R][r].
 It would be much better if we could have all ABP features in a single comma-separated file.
-At the same time, we need to keep track whether a feature came from this or that experimental sub-block.
-Also, it would be very advantageous if we could incorporate into our feature table information regarding the experimental manipulation (the __condition__) that took place in a given sub-block.
+When pulling all features into a single file, we need to keep track whether a feature came from this or that experimental sub-block, or this or that subject.
+It would be also desirable to incorporate into our feature table information regarding the experimental manipulation (the __condition__) that took place in a given sub-block.

 Let's start by writing a function that will translate block numbers and subject IDs to condition names: